lgp171188/launchpad/lib/lp/app/doc/badges.rst

     bug / Bug-Title
     fish / Fish-Title

-If the class does not implement the approprate method you get a NotImplementedError.
+If the class does not implement the appropriate method you get a NotImplementedError.

     >>> SimpleBadger.badges.append("blueprint")